hypergonial/hikari-arc/docs/guides/dependency_injection.md

 !!! warning
     Trying to use [`arc.inject()`][alluka.inject] outside a command or a function decorated with [`@Client.inject_dependencies`][arc.abc.client.Client.inject_dependencies] will lead to unexpected results.

+If you're trying to inject a function that already has decorators on it, the [`@Client.inject_dependencies`][arc.abc.client.Client.inject_dependencies] decorator should be the first in the chain (at the bottom).

 ## The benefits of dependency injection

 Dependency injection **separates the concern** of constructing an object from using them, therefore it is possible to **loosely couple** the logic and state of your program.
 One benefit of this approach is that we can separate the actual implementations from the abstract types that functions may consume.